Jason-G-M/DGT/Introduction.md

 ```
 - Start four processes.
 - Monitor four processes.

 ![Start and monitor 4 processes](image/StartAndMonitor4Processes.png)

 **Start and monitor 4 processes**

 #### Decision Tree
-The decision tree indicates the main decisions made in the script and the corresponding results.## Operation Manual
+The decision tree indicates the main decisions made in the script and the corresponding results.

 ![Decision Tree](image/DecisionTree.png)

 **Decision Tree of the script**

 #### Scan and analyze your files